-When bits 21-23 are zero, the output flags remain low for the duration of the instruction.
 When bits 23-21 are from "000" to "101," the programmed flag values will be outputted for the specified number of clock cycles.
-To disable the Short Pulse feature, bits 21 to 23 must be set to "111."
+To disable the Short Pulse feature, bits 21 to 23 must be set to "111" or "000".

-Figure 19 gives an example of the Short Pulse feature.
+Figure 17 gives an example of the Short Pulse feature.
 The example uses a 3 period duration.
 This example only shows 4 flags, but all flags will be affected.

-Figure 19: Example of the Short Pulse Feature.
+Figure 17: Example of the Short Pulse Feature.
 This example uses a 3 period duration.
 This example displays the output of 4 flags, but all flags are affected by the Short Pulse feature.
 Timing is done using a 500.0 MHz Clock.

 NOTE: The Short Pulse functionality is firmware-dependent.
-Please inquire with SpinCore Technologies for upgrades or details.
-For firmware 17-11, a four clock cycle short pulse requires a minimum six clock cycle instruction length.
+Please inquire with SpinCore Technologies for details.